ni/measurement-plugin-labview/docs/README.md

 Set up the following software before installing the given packages.

-- VI Package Manager 2020
+- InstrumentStudio 2023 Q1 or newer
+- MeasurementLink 2023 Q1 or newer
 - LabVIEW 2020 SP1 or newer
-- InstrumentStudio - 2023 Q1 or newer
-- MeasurementLink - 2023 Q1 or newer
+  - VI Package Manager 2020 or newer

 ---